-- encourage more disclosures of Wrongdoing by NQBP Personnel; - help deter Wrongdoing, in line with the NQBP's risk management and governance framework; - ensure individuals who disclose Wrongdoing can do so safely, securely and with confidence that they will be protected and supported; - ensure disclosures are dealt with appropriately and on a timely basis; - provide transparency around the NQBP's framework for receiving, handling and investigating Disclosures; - support the NQBP's values and Code of Conduct and; - support NQBP's long-term sustainability and reputation; and - meet NQBP's legal and regulatory obligations.
+- encourage Disclosures of Wrongdoing by NQBP Personnel; - help deter Wrongdoing, in line with the NQBP's risk management and governance framework; - ensure individuals who disclose Wrongdoing can do so safely, securely and with confidence that they will be protected and supported; - ensure Disclosures are dealt with appropriately and on a timely basis; - provide transparency around the NQBP's framework for receiving, handling and investigating Disclosures; - support NQBP's values and the Code of Conduct; - support NQBP's long-term sustainability and reputation; and

-© North Qld Bulk Ports Corporation Limited ACN 136 880 218 Do Document Type Procedure Procedure Sponsor GMCS Version Control Only electronic copy in HPE is controlled.
+Γ © North Qld Bulk Ports Corporation Limited ACN 136 880 218 Document Type Procedure Procedure Sponsor GCCS Revision 4 Version Control Only electronic copy in HPE is controlled.
 To ensure any paper copy is current, please check the policy document list on ERIC.
-Revision 3 Version Control Document Number E16/06164 policy document list on ERIC.
-Page Page 1 of 19 Approval This procedure requires subject matter expert approval except where substantive changes may impact on the rights and obligations of directors.
-Date Approved 03/05/2022
+Document Number E16/06164 Page Page 1 of 23 Approval This procedure requires subject matter expert approval except where substantive changes may impact on the rights and obligations of directors.
+Date Approved 27 August 2024